josecaloca/validation-of-fair-classifiers/README.md

-# SGH Warsaw School of Economics - Data Mining Class
+# SGH Warsaw School of Economics - Application of Business Intelligence in financial sector analyses

-This repository contains the materials for the SGH Warsaw School of Economics Data Mining class, focusing on Methods to Validate Fair Classifiers.
+This repository contains the materials for the SGH Warsaw School of Economics Data Mining class, focusing on **Methods to Validate Fair Classifiers**.

 The repository consists of four main Jupyter notebooks: